-Within 90 days of leaving office, a former Member may elect to receive pension payments over one of three fixed terms (5, 10 or 15 years).
+Within 90 days of leaving office, a former Member may elect to receive pension payments over a fixed term of 15 years.
 In addition a former Member may elect to defer the start of payments to a date of the Members' choice.